ericniebler/stl2/review/201808 Batavia review.md

 #### [commonalgoreq.indirectlyswappable]
 RD: p2 here differs from previous subclauses with usage of "only".
 [Rephrased.]

 TS (offline): It looks like `I1` and `I2` can't be reference types, so why are we forwarding?
-[They are references [to avoid decay](https://github.com/ericniebler/stl2/issues/241).
+[The requires-expression paramers are references [to avoid decay](https://github.com/ericniebler/stl2/issues/241).
 We went too far making them *rvalue* references, however.
 Changed to lvalue reference types.]

 TS (offline): vice-versa here appears to fail to cover `iter_swap(i2, i1)` [Fixed.].